gitmachtl/scripts/cardano/mainnet/README.md

 ### Overwrite the setting-variables in the 00_common.sh dynamically

 You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
 So you can overwrite the setting-variables dynamically if you want.
-Or if you wanna place it in a more permanent place, you can name it ```.common.inc``` and place it in the user home directory.
+Or if you wanna place it in a more permanent place, you can name it ```.common.inc``` and place it in the user home directory like ```~/.common.inc```.
 The ```common.inc``` in a calling directory will overwrite the one in the home directory if present.

 ## :bulb: ITN-Witness Ticker check for wallets and Extended-Metadata.json Infos